kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

         -- Business rule consistency
         CASE
-            WHEN p.Status = 'Completed' AND (p.ActualEndDate IS NULL OR p.ActualCost IS NULL) THEN 'INCOMPLETE_COMPLETION_DATA'
+            WHEN p.IsActive = 'Completed' AND (p.ActualEndDate IS NULL OR p.ActualCost IS NULL) THEN 'INCOMPLETE_COMPLETION_DATA'
-            WHEN p.Status = 'Cancelled' AND p.ActualEndDate IS NULL THEN 'MISSING_CANCELLATION_DATE'
+            WHEN p.IsActive = 'Cancelled' AND p.ActualEndDate IS NULL THEN 'MISSING_CANCELLATION_DATE'
-            WHEN p.IsActive = 0 AND p.Status IN ('Active', 'Planning') THEN 'ACTIVE_STATUS_INACTIVE_FLAG'
+            WHEN p.IsActive = 0 AND p.IsActive IN ('Active', 'Planning') THEN 'ACTIVE_STATUS_INACTIVE_FLAG'
             ELSE 'CONSISTENT'
         END AS BusinessRuleQuality,

         -- Project quality score
         (CASE WHEN p.ProjectName IS NOT NULL AND LEN(TRIM(p.ProjectName)) >= 5 THEN 15 ELSE 0 END +
          CASE WHEN p.Budget IS NOT NULL AND p.Budget > 0 THEN 20 ELSE 0 END +
-         CASE WHEN p.Status IN ('Planning', 'Active', 'On Hold', 'Completed', 'Cancelled') THEN 15 ELSE 0 END + CASE WHEN p.StartDate IS NOT NULL THEN 15 ELSE 0 END + CASE WHEN p.CompanyID IS NOT NULL THEN 10 ELSE 0 END + CASE WHEN p.ProjectManagerID IS NOT NULL THEN 10 ELSE 0 END +
+         CASE WHEN p.IsActive IN ('Planning', 'Active', 'On Hold', 'Completed', 'Cancelled') THEN 15 ELSE 0 END + CASE WHEN p.StartDate IS NOT NULL THEN 15 ELSE 0 END + CASE WHEN p.CompanyID IS NOT NULL THEN 10 ELSE 0 END + CASE WHEN p.ProjectManagerID IS NOT NULL THEN 10 ELSE 0 END +
          CASE WHEN p.ProjectTypeID IS NOT NULL THEN 10 ELSE 0 END +
-         CASE WHEN p.IsActive = 1 OR (p.IsActive = 0 AND p.Status IN ('Completed', 'Cancelled')) THEN 5 ELSE 0 END
+         CASE WHEN p.IsActive = 1 OR (p.IsActive = 0 AND p.IsActive IN ('Completed', 'Cancelled')) THEN 5 ELSE 0 END
         ) AS QualityScore,

         -- Project cleaning recommendations